sketch-hq/SketchAPI/docs/philosophy.md

 ## Non-Goals

-Everything that can be build using the existing API (eg. helper functions) is unlikely to be included in the API.
-In the same spirit, everything that can be build using only Cocoa APIs is unlikely to be included in the API.
+Everything that can be built using the existing API (eg. helper functions) is unlikely to be included in the API.
+In the same spirit, everything that can be built using only Cocoa APIs is unlikely to be included in the API.
 A good example are the Node.js polyfills.
 There are implemented in separate repositories and as such, don't bloat the core API.
 Another good example is the `sketch-module-web-view` which provides a UI which doesn't require any Sketch integration.

 There are multiple justifications for this: